 Marissa placed an expensive boot on her chest, the smaller woman looking down at Aethel as if she were nothing but an insect to be crushed.
 Aethel punched her in the knee, causing the woman to crumple as she let out a cry of pain.

-It allows the thug she had knocked down to stand up and hit her on the back of the head, causing her to crumple to the ground.
+It allowed the thug she had knocked down to stand up and hit her on the back of the head, causing her to crumple to the ground.
 Marissa smirked as she walked over towards the fallen women, stepping forward with a slight limp.
 Aethel looked up at her with eyes full of hatred.

 “Ah, that look in your eye.
 Now you understand your situation fully.
 You see, I know you’re physically more powerful than me, but I am more powerful than you in other ways.
 So, here’s how it’s going to go.
 I’m going to get this store Aethel, one way or another.”
 She said.
 Her eight-year-old son struggled in the thug’s grasp, but the man simple tightened his grip on the child’s neck.
-Craeft tried to use his Ice magic on the man, but a fist to his ribs stopped that in its tracks.
+Craeft tried to use his ice magic on the man, but a fist to his ribs stopped that in its tracks.
 “Either give me the shop, or I’ll have Jeffron over here strangle him to death.”

 Aethel’s green orbs widened in terror as she saw her son’s struggles start to weaken, his small arms tapping at the man’s hands as his face started to turn blue.
 “Ok, ok!
 Just let him go!”

-The smirk on Marissa’s face was positively devilish.
+The smirk on Marissa’s face was positively vile.
 “Drop him.”
 The thug dropped Craeft to the ground, the young boy coughing harshly as he gasped for air.
 Aethel tried to get up to help him.

 A kick from the noblewoman’s boot to her face stopped that.

 Aethel gasped as she felt the breath leave her lungs.
 Though she was physically superior to the woman in both height and musculature, a steel toed boot to the ribs still hurt.
-Marissa grinned as she saw her former friend breath in gulps of air, and tossed her Crown Card down onto the poor woman.
+Marissa grinned as she saw her former friend breath in gulps of air, and tossed her crown card down onto the poor woman.
 “You have a week to get out of MY store.
 If you don’t, I’ll make sure to kill your child in front of you, before sending you to the afterlife with him.”
 She spit in the woman’s face.
 “Have a nice day.”

 She left along with her three thugs, slamming the heavy door behind her.
 Aethel shakily stood up, grasping her ribs as she walked over to her son.
 He laid on the floor, quietly sniffling.
 Aethel lifted him up and held him to her chest, the young boy burying his head in her bosom as he cried.